 A healthy, well-balanced diet helps your overall health.
 Your doctor may recommend supplements if you are having trouble reaching your nutrition goals.
 You should also avoid raw shellfish if you have cirrhosis.

-Avoid alcohol or other items that can effect your liver.
+Avoid alcohol or other items that can affect your liver.
 Talk to your doctor about any medications you are taking.
 Even some over-the-counter medications can be harmful with cirrhosis.

 is the only complete cure for PBC.
 It is only considered when other treatments are unable to control symptoms.